moews/pyquilibrium/README.md

 ### Python implementation of the equilibrium model of galaxy evolution

-The equilibrium model is an analytic formalism to describe the evolution of a set of baryonic galaxy properties, specifically the star formation rate, gas fraction and metallicity [1].
-After subsequent work on the equilibrium model in [2], [3] and [4], this code now provides a Python implementation of the formalism, complete with comments, adherence to the PIP-8 coding conventions and references to research results used in calculations at the locations of use.
+The equilibrium model is an analytic formalism to describe the evolution of a set of baryonic galaxy properties, specifically the star formation rate, gas fraction and metallicity ([Davé et al., 2019](https://arxiv.org/abs/1302.3631)).
+After subsequent work on the equilibrium model in [Asplund et al. (2009)](https://arxiv.org/abs/0909.0948), [Chabrier (2003)](https://arxiv.org/abs/astro-ph/0304382) and [Moews et al. (2020)](https://arxiv.org/abs/2012.05820), this code now provides a Python implementation of the formalism.
 In addition, the relationship between cosmological age and redshift is splined outside the primary loop to avoid computing the redshift for each separate iteration.

 ### Quickstart
 If you want to start quickly, 'equilibrium' only NEEDS four inputs: